henrylevesque/AI_Assisted_Analysis_Tool/README.md

 1. **Export from Zotero**: Export the collection you want to analyze from Zotero as a CSV or Excel file.
 2. **Run the Python files**: Use the provided Python code to run a specific AI analysis on the exported file (e.g., methods, results, location).
 3. **Analyze Results**: The tool will process each item in the bibliography, using Ollama to extract specific data from the bibliographic items.
 The code uses replication to account for any potential errors, employing a consensus-based approach to pull data from the bibliographic items.
 4. **Aggregate AI Results for Consensus**: Run the `ai_response_aggregation.py` file to aggregate the AI responses and get the result of the consensus and a rating for how strong the consensus is.
+This can also be used to highlight which responses have a low confidence and may require manual review.

 ## Flow Diagram